bigtreetech/docs/docs/Creator_Knomi_Hi.md

     * The default port is `7125`
 * Tap `Bind`.
 A "Binding successful" popup will confirm that the Creator Knomi Hi has connected to the printer.<br/>
   <img src=img/Creator_Knomi_Hi/en/bind_ok.jpg width="300"/>
 * Congratulations!
-Your Creator Knomi Hi is now ready to use—enjoy the experience!
+Your Creator Knomi Hi is now set up and ready to use.
+Enjoy exploring its features!

 ### GIF Status Explanation